confluentinc/examples/security/rbac/README.md

 # Overview

-This demo showcases the Role Based Access Control (RBAC) and Identity Access Management (IAM) functionality in Confluent Platform.
+This demo showcases the Role Based Access Control (RBAC) functionality in Confluent Platform.
 It is mostly for reference to see a workflow using the new functionality.

 ## Running the demo

-First change directory into the scripts folder:
+1. Change directory into the scripts folder:

 ```bash
 $ cd scripts
 ```

+2. Install the [Confluent CLI](https://docs.confluent.io/current/cli/installing.html).
+It must be installed on your machine, version `v0.119.0` or higher (note: as of CP 5.3, the Confluent CLI is a separate [download](https://docs.confluent.io/current/cli/installing.html)

-You have two options to run the demo.
+3. You have two options to run the demo.

 * Option 1: run the demo end-to-end for all services